Isamu Noguchi stands atop the white marble Slide Mantra in front of the U.S. Pavilion

 It is the first time that the U.S. Pavilion has been dedicated to a single artist.
 Standing nearby is John Coppola, Program Manager for Arts America, the division of the United States Information Agency (USIA), which has accorded Noguchi this honor.
 They are looking at the bed of pine bark on which Slide Mantra, heavily, sits.

-Slide Mantra has been carved in seven pieces from 120 tons of raw marble in Querceta, Italy.
+Slide Mantra has been carved in eight pieces from 120 tons of raw marble in Querceta, Italy.
 The sculpture has had a long road here: First traveling by truck to Mestre, the mainland city that faces Venice across the lagoon, it was then craned onto a barge, which set a course right down the Grand Canal—its only possible route, as it would have been too tall to pass under any of the low footbridges that cross Venice’s other waterways.

 Upon arrival at the docks near the Giardini, it was put on another truck, carted through the leafy park to the forecourt of the U.S. Pavilion, and, finally, craned once more into place.